 Please use these resources for more information.
 Feel free to contact Blue Cross Animal Hospital if you have further questions or concerns at (612) 822-2149.

-Veterinary Partners is a reliable source of veterinary information – providing insight to animal health, medications, therapies, surgery, behavior, and safety from the veterinarians and experts of the Veterinary Information Network (VIN), which is the world’s first and largest online veterinary database.
+Veterinary Partners is a reliable and trusted source of veterinary information.
+The veterinarians and experts of the Veterinary Information Network (VIN) provide insight into animal health, medications, therapies and many other topics.
+VIN is the world’s first and largest online veterinary database.

 Pet Poison Helpline is a 24-hour animal poison control service available throughout the U.S., Canada, and the Caribbean for pet owners and veterinary professionals.
 They offer assistance with treating a potentially poisoned pet and offer great informational resources on most toxins.

 Researching and comparing pet insurance policies is a great way to find the right fit in order to help keep your pet healthy and your checkbook happy.
 For a non-comprehensive review of plans, and to visit direct websites, please visit Consumers Advocate.